Syomus/ProceduralToolkit/README.md

 A fully procedural building generator, creates entire mesh from scratch and paints it's vertices.
 Keep in mind that there is no uv map in the generated mesh so using it with Standard shader is pointless.
-If you are interested, the building design is called [Khrushchyovka](https://en.wikipedia.org/wiki/Khrushchyovka).
 * BuildingGenerator: Main generator class.
 Generates buildings based on input configuration.
 * BuildingGeneratorBase: Base class for the generator.
 * BuildingGeneratorConfigurator: Configurator for BuildingGenerator with UI and editor controls.